-Here are our top 10 things to do in Rotorua
+These are our picks of the 10 best things to do in Rotorua:

-One of the 20 Most Surreal Places in the World”!
+One of the 20 Most Surreal Places in the World!
 Explore spectacular nature at New Zealand’s most colourful natural volcanic area.
-Walk at your own pace – view the unique Champagne Pool, Sinter Terrace formations, Steaming Ground, Bubbling Mud, Expansive Vistas and Huge Volcanic Craters.
-The Lady Knox Geyser erupts daily at 10.15am.
+Walk at your own pace – view the unique Champagne Pool, sinter terrace formations, steaming ground, bubbling mud, expansive vistas and huge volcanic craters.
+In addition, the Lady Knox Geyser erupts daily at 10.15am.
 A true natural wonder!

 Board an eight-seater gondola as you take in the spectacular views over Lake Rotorua.
 Once you have reached the Skyline complex there is so much to do!
-Get your heart pumping on the Luge Track; Zip Lining course, Skyswing or revel in downhill Mountain Biking!
-If you would like a little more relaxation, enjoy an exquisite buffet lunch or dinner at Stratosphere Restaurant; enjoy wine tastings at Volcanic Hills Cellar Door, satisfy your inner sweet tooth at the Jelly Bean Store and lastly experience stargazing as you explore constellations, look for a shooting star and discover planets invisible to the naked eye.
+Get your heart pumping on the Luge Track, Zip Lining course, or Skyswing, or revel in downhill mountain biking!
+If you would like a little more relaxation, enjoy an exquisite buffet lunch or dinner at Stratosfare Restaurant, enjoy wine tastings at Volcanic Hills Cellar Door, or satisfy your inner sweet tooth at the Jelly Bean Store.
+Finally, experience stargazing as you explore constellations, look for a shooting star and discover planets invisible to the naked eye.

 One of the oldest mountain bike networks in the country, with master crafted trails, unbeatable riding surfaces, well draining volcanic soils, varying topography and fantastic scenery.
 It is no wonder Rotorua is renowned among mountain bikers as a premier riding destination.
 With around 130km of continually evolving trails, there is something to cater for all levels of rider, from beginners and family groups through to experts.

 Te Puia spans 70 hectares within the historic Te Whakarewarewa Geothermal Valley.
-Home to the world famous Pōhutu geyser, mud pools, hot springs and silica formations.
-You will find the native Kiwi bird and the national schools of wood carving, weaving, stone and bone carving.
-Te Puia is also famous for its opportunity to experience a traditional Hangi Dinner.
+This area is home to the world famous Pōhutu geyser, mud pools, hot springs and silica formations.
+In addition, you will find the native Kiwi bird and the national schools of wood carving, weaving, stone and bone carving.
+Moreover, Te Puia is famous for its opportunity to experience a traditional Hangi Dinner.
 Taste an exquisite Māori feast prepared in the traditional Hangi style.
 You will be treated to an entrée of New Zealand mussels, corn on the cob, traditional rewana bread and dips, and a local drink made from kawakawa extract and manuka honey.
-The main meal comprises of meats, chicken, lamb, vegetables and salads, with dessert to finish.
+After that, the main meal comprises meats, chicken, lamb, vegetables and salads, with dessert to finish.

-Waimangu Volcanic Valley is Rotorua’s premier tourist attraction and a ‘must do’ eco-experience when you visit Rotorua.
+Waimangu Volcanic Valley is Rotorua’s premier tourist attraction and therefore a ‘must do’ eco-experience when you visit Rotorua.
 The exciting thermal attraction and sightseeing tours include unique ecology, rare botany and fascinating geothermal features such as steaming volcanic crater lakes.
-A protected scenic reserve and wildlife refuge.
+The area is a protected scenic reserve and wildlife refuge.

 Originally known as Paepaekumana, the Government Gardens are situated on the lake’s edge in downtown Rotorua.
 This site is of legendary and historical importance to local Maori people, for here many significant battles have taken place.
 Today this magnificent building houses a museum and an award-winning exhibition on the days when people came from all over the world to ‘take the waters’.
 In the early 1930s a second building, the Blue Baths, was constructed in an ornate Mediterranean style.
 These were among the first baths in the world to allow both males and females in the same pool.
 Rather than medicinal, the purpose of the Blue Baths was fun – a chance to socialise in the style of Hollywood movie stars.
 Fully restored to their original glory, the Blue Baths offer you the chance to relax in heated waters in an architecturally stunning setting.